-According to RealtyTrac statistics, one in every 2,312 housing units nationwide was in some stage of foreclosure as of March 2019.
-The city of Albany is experiencing a foreclosure rate of one in every 1,395 homes, while Dougherty County is experiencing foreclosure rate of one in every 1,395 homes and Georgia experienced one foreclosure in every 2,091 housing units.
-Overall, Albany is experiencing a higher foreclosure rate to the nation, and similar to Dougherty County as a whole, indicating a healthy housing market.
-However, the Subject's neighborhood does not have a significant amount of abandoned or vacant structures that would impact the marketability of the Subject.
+According to RealtyTrac statistics, one in every 2,411 housing units nationwide was in some stage of foreclosure as of May 2019.
+The city of Albany is experiencing a foreclosure rate of one in every 1,538 homes, while Dougherty County is also experiencing foreclosure rate of one in every 1,538 homes and Georgia experienced one foreclosure in every 2,442 housing units.
+Overall, Albany is experiencing a similar foreclosure rate to Dougherty County and a higher foreclosure rate than that of the nation and state of Georgia.
+The Subject's neighborhood does not have a significant amount of abandoned or vacant structures that would impact the marketability of the Subject.